shevett/rss/README.md

 Embed content from an RSS feed into a webpage

 This little bit of javascript embeds an RSS feed's contents into a webpage inside a div block.
-I've been using it for Mastodon feeds on my home page, but it really can be used anywhere.
+I've been using it for showing [my Mastodon](https://fosstodon.org/@roygreenhilt) feed on [my personal home page](https://daveshevett.com/, but it really can be used anywhere.

 # How to use: